Pregnant!

 Processing the news

-As the reality begins to set in, you will start to consider your options (continuing the pregnancy, adoption or termination).
+As the reality begins to set in, you will start to consider your options.
+These might include continuing the pregnancy, adoption or termination.

-In this instance, it may be helpful to consider confiding in someone that you trust, as sharing your thoughts and feelings and seeking guidance about your options can assist to make things seem more real and manageable.
+Sharing your thoughts and feelings and seeking guidance about your options can assist to make things seem more real and manageable.
+So, in this instance, it may be helpful to consider confiding in someone that you trust.
 In some cases, it may be preferable to talk to someone independent (e.g for religious reasons, family values, perceived judgement from others), like a counsellor or health professional.
-This allows you to keep the information confidential and give yourself time to come to terms with the situation and consider what is right for you.
+This allows you to keep the information confidential.
+It may also give you time to come to terms with the situation and consider what is right for you.

-A health professional is also likely to be better equipped to provide you with important, accurate information about your options and guide you through an informed decision making process.
+A health professional is also likely to be better equipped to provide you with important, accurate information about your options.
+They can also guide you through an informed decision making process.

 Pregnancy following infertility and/or loss

-For those who may have been trying to become pregnant for some time and/or may have experienced fertility problems, often feelings of joy may be mixed with feelings of apprehension – as you hope that the pregnancy continues to progress successfully.
-Whilst feeling joy and excitement at one level, you may find that you are not allowing yourself to become too attached to the idea or the baby for fear of miscarriage, particularly if this has happened to you previously.
+For those who may have been trying to become pregnant for some time and/or may have experienced fertility problems, often the joy of finding out you’re pregnant may be mixed with feelings of apprehension – as you hope that the pregnancy continues to progress successfully.
+While feeling joy and excitement at one level, you may find that you are not allowing yourself to become too attached to the idea or the baby for fear of miscarriage, particularly if this has happened to you previously.

-Women who have experienced miscarriages often talk about feeling anxiety symptoms during a later successful pregnancy and, if you are feeling this way, it can be useful to discuss this with your health professional.
+Women who have experienced miscarriages often talk about feeling anxiety symptoms during a later successful pregnancy.
+It can be useful to discuss this with your health professional if you are feeling this way.

 Having had three miscarriages previous to my one live birth (Pregnancy No. 4), I was terrified throughout the whole pregnancy of losing the baby.
 It definitely contributed to me experiencing anxiety in pregnancy.